-Hagens Berman filed a class-action lawsuit against pharma giant Merck and up-and-coming generic company Glenmark, for allegedly colluding to illegally delay the market entry of generic versions of Merck's blockbuster cholesterol drug, Zetia.
-The complaint alleges that the defendants’ pay-for-delay settlement – in which Merck promised not to launch its own generic version of Zetia – likely caused those who bought Zetia from Merck to pay hundreds of millions in overcharges.
+Hagens Berman has been appointed interim lead counsel for direct purchasers in the class-action lawsuit against pharma giant Merck and up-and-coming generic drug company Glenmark, for allegedly colluding to illegally delay the market entry of generic versions of Merck's blockbuster cholesterol drug, Zetia.
+The complaint filed by Hagens Berman alleges that the defendants’ pay-for-delay settlement – in which Merck promised not to launch its own generic version of Zetia – likely caused those who bought Zetia from Merck to pay hundreds of millions in overcharges.
 Zetia purportedly reduces cholesterol and prevents the buildup of plaques in arteries.

 In developing the drug, Merck obtained three patents for the discovery of lead compound, SCH48461, its metabolites, and metabolite-like analogues (one reissued as U.S. Patent No. RE37,721).
 In 2006, Merck sued Glenmark, the first generic manufacturer to seek FDA approval to market generic Zetia, alleging it had infringed the RE37,721 patent.
 Glenmark argued the RE’721 patent was invalid and unenforceable, in part because Merck had intentionally failed to tell the Patent Trade Office that compounds it claimed in the patent were actually inherent metabolites of compounds Merck publicly disclosed years earlier.
 Glenmark argued this intentional failure to disclose information about the inherent qualities rendered its invention unpatentable and voided the patent.
 Merck later conceded that the patent was invalid in seeking yet-another reissue.